anmarjarjees/vue.js-basic-app/README.md

 # vue.js-basic-app
-Quick Vue Application for understanding the fundamentals
+Quick Vue Application for understanding the fundamentals.
+For more detailed information about using the Vue framework step-by-step, refer to my repo ["vue.js-intro"](https://github.com/anmarjarjees/vue.js-intro) to start learning the essentials of Vue.

 # Folder Structure:
 - img folder for containing the products images